Gold glass: Technique

 The manufacturing process for gold glass was difficult and required great skill.
-For a Late Roman glass, first a small round flat disc, typically about three to five inches across, was cut away from a blown sphere with a flattened bottom, either made of coloured or plain glass.
+For a Late Roman glass, first a small round flat disc, typically about 3 to 5 in across, was cut away from a blown sphere with a flattened bottom, either made of coloured or plain glass.
 A piece of gold leaf was then glued to this with gum arabic.
 The design was created by scraping away gold leaf.
 The main vessel, a cup or bowl, was formed by blowing and cutting, with a flat bottom the same size as the first disc.
 This was then heated again and carefully lowered onto the disc with the design, superimposing the flat bottom with the disc with the design so that they fused together.
 The complete vessel was then heated a final time to complete the fusing.
 Different accounts of different periods vary somewhat as to the precise sequence of stages and other details, but the process is essentially the same.

 The larger Hellenistic glass bowls are thought to have been formed using moulding rather than blown, as the whole bowl is doubled and the inner and outer vessels must fit together exactly.
 Some of the finer later medallions seem to have been made as such from the start, and some contain pigments other than the gold.
 These smoother-edged medallions exploited the medium of glass as a matrix for portrait miniatures, and it has proved to be a very effective one, outlasting all alternatives except for precious metal and engraved gems.
 They were probably initially made to be hung for display, or set in jewellery in smaller examples like that of Gennadios, but were also used for funerary purposes, and often use a base of blue glass.
-They are a few Roman examples of vessels from Cologne of a different style where several of what have been called "sidewall blobs", small gold glass medallions about 2–3 cm across, with images, are fused into the walls of a vessel.
+They are a few Roman examples of vessels from Cologne of a different style where several of what have been called "sidewall blobs", small gold glass medallions about across, with images, are fused into the walls of a vessel.